-I love taking photos on holiday – it was how I got into photography.
+Taking photos on holiday is how I got into photography.
 The most fun part of travel photography for me is exploring new places, seeing how the locals live and trying to create something different to everyone else.

 Below is a little girl brushing her doll’s hair.
 I took a few photos of this scene – getting closer and closer – but I prefer the one without her face, as it leaves something to the imagination and makes it a bit more obscure and intriguing.
 Every photo I took included the whole street and the women walking away and the laundry, as it all adds to the scene.
 Without those elements the photo wouldn’t be as interesting.
 Allow the viewer’s eye to move around the scene constantly spotting new things.